 - The employer knew about the claim and terminated you as a result of the claim.

 The first two points here are fairly easy to prove.
 One is simply a matter of dates and timing.
 The other is a matter of proving retaliation, though some forms of harassment can be difficult to evidence.

 This third point is the most difficult of the three to substantiate.
 It’s about your employer’s motive.
 So long as they can point to another legitimate reason why you were terminated without you proving that they did so as a result of your claim, it’s difficult to prove.

-Notice how each of these points build on each other.
-The second and third point don’t matter if you can’t prove your termination took place after your workers’ comp claim.
+Notice how each of these points builds on the other.
+The second and third points don’t matter if you can’t prove your termination took place after your workers’ comp claim.
 The third point doesn’t matter if you can’t prove retaliation by your former employer.
 The third point relies on these prior two as foundations to establish the shape of what’s happened to you.

 Working with Employers